M999X/Halley-modelling/README.md

 4. Define initial conditions
 5. Perform modeling
+  * Described below
 6. Analyze results
+  * Described below
 7. Converge the model to a good modeling result.
+  * Described below
 ## Initial variables:
 dt stands for delta-time, which is the time in seconds that elapses between integrations.
 ### Simulation 1 (Normal Distance)